-What’s the difference between in-person and Live Online, online and hybrid classes?
+What’s the difference between Live Online, Online, Hybrid/Virtual and Face-to-Face classes?

-For the Fall 2020 semester, the majority of PVCC’s classes will be taught in Live Online, Online or Hybrid formats.
-Face-to-face classes on campus are limited to only a few programs.
 With Live Online, you will meet weekly with your instructor at your scheduled class time, allowing you to interact with your instructor and classmates.
 With Online classes, you have no set time in which you need to be in front of your computer.
 You’ll still participate – only instead of in-person lectures, it will be through weekly online assignments.
-As the name suggests, Hybrid classes are a blend of both Face-to-Face and Online, and are mainly for Fire Science, Nursing, EMT, Physical Education and Occupational classes.

-Are Live Online, Online or Hybrid classes harder than Face-to-face classes?
+Are Live Online, Online or Hybrid/Virtual classes harder than Face-to-Face classes?

-Are there benefits to taking Live Online, Online or Hybrid classes?
+Are there benefits to taking Live Online, Online or Hybrid/Virtual classes?

 There are many benefits to enrolling in these learning options.
 PVCC believes in providing affordable, accessible education catering to your own schedule that helps you stay on track with your educational goals.
 Our online platform allows you to personalize your college experience to how you learn best.
 What’s more, these learning options allow you to stay motivated and learn more, while still balancing other life priorities.